Give Your Horse a Summer Glow!

 Why would my horse’s diet not be balanced?

 Although in most cases a horse’s need for major nutrients such as protein will be met, vitamins and minerals are often the forgotten part of the ration.
-There are many situations where the addition of a broad-spectrum vitamin and mineral supplement, such as one of the Dengie Vits & Mins range, would be required to provide a balanced ration.
+There are many situations where the addition of a broad-spectrum vitamin and mineral supplement, would be required to provide a balanced ration.
 Some of these situations are:

 Horses fed a forage only diet